sabinmarcu/librario/apps/docs/docs/overview.md

 # Overview

-First of all, let me reiterate that anything outside the `apps/app` workspace were fun side-projects that I've been itching to attempt, and found themselves in the perfect occasion to do so.
+First of all, let me reiterate that anything outside the `apps/app` workspace and `features/*` packages was fun side-projects that I've been itching to attempt, and found myself in the perfect occasion to do so.
 There's a [breakdown](#time-breakdown) of the time I spent on each portion of the project, and what is relevant to the project requirements and what isn't.

 :::warning
 What was not required for the project is **not** something I would do for a production-ready project.